What Do Medical Negligence Solicitors Do When Negotiating a Compensation Claim?

 Healthcare professionals are only human.
 Like everyone else, they make mistakes.
 Most of the time, these mistakes are negligible errors which do not result in harm.
 But sometimes a medical mistake causes injury which gives rise to the possibility of compensation.

-Medical negligence solicitors are specialist lawyers who build and shape the compensation claim.
+Medical negligence solicitors are specialist health lawyers who build and shape the compensation claim.
 They gather factual and expert evidence, build your case, negotiate settlements and generally act as a trusted ally for injured patients.
 The quality of the work performed by your medical negligence solicitor can make the difference between winning and losing your case.

 What is a medical negligence solicitor?

 Pursuing a medical negligence claim is often complex and quite different to pursuing other types of personal injury claim.
-It is therefore important to find a solicitor who specialises in compensation claims brought against the medical profession.
+It is therefore important to find a health solicitor who specialises in compensation claims brought against the medical profession.
 A medical negligence solicitor will have received specialised training and will work either exclusively or largely on clinical negligence claims.

 Medical negligence solicitors spend their days gathering medical reports and other evidence, combining this evidence into effective legal arguments and negotiating financial settlements against GPs, insurance companies and the NHS.
 They typically have in-depth medical knowledge in addition to their legal knowledge.